 What is nitrogen oxide and how do cars produce it?

 Airborne nitrogen, in isolation, isn’t harmful to humans.
 It makes up 80% of our atmosphere, but it becomes particularly troublesome when it becomes bonded with another prominent element: oxygen.

-When a car engine runs, it causes a type of combustion by heating up quickly.
+So, how are nitrogen oxides produced and formed?
+When a car engine runs, it causes combustion by heating up quickly.
 This process acts as a catalyst which binds together nitrogen (N) and oxygen (O2) to form nitric oxide (NO) or nitrogen dioxide (NO2).
 Both are described by the generic term nitrogen oxide (NOx).
 This isn’t the intended result, so nitrogen oxide is merely a by-product.

 In sterile lab conditions, pure combustion uses hydrocarbons (gasoline, diesel, etc.) and oxygen to produce carbon dioxide and water.
 The world, however, isn’t a lab, and car manufacturers need to factor in and reduce the production of unwanted by-products.

 One key aspect of achieving more power through a car engine is to produce increased amounts of oxygen.
 More oxygen allows gas to burn even quicker, which results in more power.
 The cylinders used within car engines can only hold so much oxygen, to which a process called ‘forced induction’ acts as a potential cure via turbochargers.

 Turbochargers act much like engine pistons, in the sense that they push even more air into oxygen cylinders.
 This results in a higher volume of fuel combustion and, subsequently, produces more power.